0

 Since modern endoscopy offers relatively low risk, provides detailed pictures and operates Quickly, it has proven incredibly useful in many medical fields.

-In this article, we will explain some forms of endoscopy, why and how, the general process, and any potential risks.
+This article will explore different forms of endoscopy, why and how, the general process, any potential risks, and endoscopy safety.

 Here are some key endoscopy points.
 The main article contains more details and additional information.